REITs or Real Estate Investment Trusts are publicly-listed companies that invest in real estate.

 Because REITs are legally required to pay out at least 90% of their income and therefore such a high portion of returns being from dividends, not only can’t you delay paying tax until you’re retired and on a lower income, you also miss out on the 50% CGT discount.
 As a result, if you invest in REITs, you need to be wary of the tax consequences.
 Unless your marginal tax rate is low, the drag on returns outside super is so large that it may be better not to have additional REITs at all.

-This compares to the US, where a 401k (the US retirement vehicle) is income-tax-free when putting money in (compared to our 15%), but those gains are never wiped and are payable when drawing down in retirement at the same rate as income.
-So, REITs don’t have as much of a disadvantage there like in Australian superannuation.
+Australia’s retirement account differs from the US, where a 401k (the US retirement vehicle) is tax-free when putting money in and on earnings within the fund (compared to our 15%), but those gains (dividends + capital growth) are then taxed when drawing down in retirement at the same rate as other personal income.
+So, the fact that REITs favour dividends over capital growth does not have the same disadvantage in the 401k when compared with Australian superannuation.

 So, while I like the idea of bumping up REITs to maybe 10% of my equities (it’s about 3-4% in the global index and 8% in the Australian index), the significant tax cost makes it unappealing, at least until pension phase in super or with a very low tax bracket outside super.